Terms and Conditions of Sale

 In the event that one of the conditions of Article L. 221-28, 1° is not met (no express agreement on immediate commencement or no express waiver), the Customer retains the right to exercise their right of withdrawal for fourteen (14) days from the conclusion of the contract, including where the capture attempt has already begun.

-In the event of exercise of the right of withdrawal after the success of the capture attempt but before the effective transfer of the domain to the Customer with AFNIC, the Customer acknowledges that the substantial part of the service (capture procedure, registration fees paid to AFNIC, mobilisation of technical and operational resources) has already been performed.
+Where the right of withdrawal is exercised after a successful capture attempt and registration of the domain name in the Customer's name with AFNIC, but before any substantial use of the management services (modification of DNS servers, request for AuthCode, outbound transfer, renewal), the Customer acknowledges that the substantial part of the service (capture procedure, registration fees paid to AFNIC, mobilisation of technical and operational resources) has already been performed.

 In application of Article L. 221-25, second paragraph, of the French Consumer Code, the proportional amount owed for the service already provided may then include: